Recoskie/JDasm/docs/Machine.md

 <br />

 A processor has variables called registers which operations are completed with.
-In this example, we use the ADD operation code 02.
+In this example, we use the ADD operation code 02 hex.

 <br />